-Action Timeframe Partners Resources 13.3.
+Action Timeframe Partners Resources 13.2.
+Sports Operational Meetings: Continue to facilitate Sports Operational Meetings on a monthly basis to discuss and proactively improve day to day operations and functions unique to a sport.
+Ensure that new organisations are included in such meetings and continue the practice of publishing meeting notes on Council's webpage to ensure transparency and documentation.
+[Refer also Action 9.1] Ongoing TRCClubs/User GroupsService Providers Low 13.3.
 Sport and Recreation Webpage: Further develop and continually maintain Council's web page dedicated to sport and recreation.
 Offer timely and relevant information on club development, events, funding opportunities (i.e. links to Grants Hub page), training and industry information.
 Consider enabling the community to sign up for alerts when new information is added which is relevant to their topic/s of interest.
 Ongoing • TRC Low 13.4.
 Marketing and Promotion: Continue to market and promote sport and recreation opportunities and programs to the community.
 For example, social media posts, regular press releases or articles for local media highlighting local initiatives.
 Ongoing TRCClubs/User GroupsService Providers Low 13.5.
-New Communication Technologies : Identify and promote new communication technologies and apps that encourage greater participation in sport and recreation.
+New Communication Technologies: Identify and promote new communication technologies and apps that encourage greater participation in sport and recreation.
 Ongoing TRCClubs/User GroupsService ProvidersCommunity Low 13.6.
-Sports Working Group: Continue to facilitate the "Sports Working Group" on a bimonthly basis to allow a direct communication between Sport Associations and Council to discuss strategic sport matters.
+Sports Working Group: Continue to facilitate the Sports Working Group on a bimonthly basis to allow a direct communication between Sport Associations and Council to discuss strategic sport matters.
 Ongoing TRCClubs/User GroupsService Providers Low